virtualgeoff/sunclock/README.md

 # Sun Clock

-A 24-hr clock that shows sunrise, sunset, and twilight times for your current location.
+A 24-hour clock that shows sunrise, sunset, golden hour, and twilight times for your current location.
+It also shows the current position and phase of the moon, and its rising and setting times.